Anna and the King: Plot

-Anna also begins to educate Lady Tuptim (Bai Ling), the King's newest concubine, who was already in love with another man, Khun Phra Balat (Sean Ghazi), when she was brought to court.
+Anna also begins to educate Lady Tuptim, the King's newest concubine, who was already in love with another man, Khun Phra Balat, when she was brought to court.
 Mongkut is kind to her, but Tuptim yearns for her true love.
 After Balat becomes a Buddhist monk, Tuptim disguises herself as a monk as well so she can join his monastery and be near him.
 She is tracked down and put on trial, where it is revealed Balat has been viciously tortured.
 When Tuptim condemns the judges for their cruelty, she is caned.

 Anna, unable to bear the sight, speaks out angrily in an attempt to stop the abuse and threatens to go to the king, before she is forcibly removed from the court.
 Her outburst prevents Mongkut from showing clemency, because he cannot be seen as beholden to her, though he feels ashamed.
 Tuptim and Balat are beheaded publicly.

 Anna resolves to leave Siam as many others are fleeing due to the approaching Burmese army.
 Sir Mycroft approaches the Siamese prime minister and reveals that in an attempt to protect his interests in Siam, he's paid a small fortune to discover who is behind the attempted coup: Alak.

 Mongkut's army is too far from the palace to engage the rebels, so he creates a ruse - that a white elephant has been spotted, and the court must go to see it.
 This allows him to flee the palace with his children and wives, and give his armies time to reach them.
 The prime minister convinces Anna to return and help Mongkut, since her presence in his entourage will corroborate the tale about the white elephant.
 Mongkut plans to take his family to a monastery where he spent part of his life.
 Halfway through the journey, they see Alak's army in the distance and realize they can't outrun him.
 Mongkut and his soldiers set explosives on a wooden bridge high above a canyon floor as Alak and his army approach.
 Mongkut orders his "army" to stay back and rides to the bridge with only two soldiers.
 Alak, at the head of his army, confronts Mongkut on the bridge.

 Anna, Louis and Mongkut's wives and children create a brilliant deception from their hiding spot in the forest.
 Louis uses his horn to replicate the sound of a bugle charge, as the others "attack" the area with harmless fireworks.
 The Burmese, believing the King has brought British soldiers, panic and retreat.
 Alak's attempt to recall and regroup his troops fails.
 Alak stands alone, but Mongkut refuses to kill him, saying that Alak will have to live with his shame.
 As Mongkut turns to ride back to Siam, Alak grabs his gun and aims at his back, but one of Mongkut's guards detonates the explosives, blowing the bridge and Alak to pieces.